Amrendrayadav21592/Javascript_chess_game/Readme.md

-this web app was built using - HTML , CSS and JS
+This web app was built using - HTML , CSS and JS .

+This is a chess game using core concept of js